barca-reddit/esbuild-typescript-turborepo/README.md

 # ESBuild TypeScript Turborepo Monorepo starter/example

+## Update December 2022:

+-   The way of exporting/sharing packages has changed.
+Check the updated [section](#exportingsharing-packages).

 ## Update November 2022:

 -   Added support for React with an example app in `apps/react`.